 Alternatively, a batch may be processed using the batch-only version of RangeShifter (RangeShifter-batch), which is a command-line version of the program.
 Output map files cannot be produced by this version (even if specified in the input files).

-The source code for RangeShifter-batch is available on GitHub, and the programme must be compiled and built using CMake prior to running (see the README for instructions).
+The source code for RangeShifter-batch is available on GitHub, along with compiled distributions (in the Releases page).
+The programme can also be compiled and built using CMake(see the README for instructions).

 The batch mode requires a project directory containing three sub-folders, named Inputs, Outputs and Output_Maps.
 Inputs must contain a Control File named CONTROL.txt.
 RangeShifter-batch can then be run by either: